Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 Use first- and zero-party data to map your customer journey.
 You’ll need to look at data points like:

-• Email, SMS, etc. subscribe and engagement rates
+• Email, SMS, and mobile push subscribe and engagement rates

 • Website and in-store activity, and sources of that activity